mbanga9/AppliedDataAnalysis/README.md

 The use of the cluster appers mandatory to speed up drastically the computation time and get results in a reasonable amout of time.
 It's important to note that We are working with a 10GB dataset.

-# Milestone3:

-Take a look at the nbviewer version for milestone 3 for a better experience: